 Dunbar - The Ideal Vacation Destination

 Dunbar in Scotland lies on the southeast coast just 30 miles east of Edinburgh.
 The Gaelic pronunciation of the name is ‘Dun Barra’ and the town has a long and interesting history.
 In fact, it is presumed that the area was home to a fairly large settlement before our common era.
 The settlement was known as the Kingdom of Northumbria.
-Whether that is entirely true or not, what is known is that Dunbar has seen many historic battles during the course of its history.
-It was also a royal burgh at one point in its history.
+Whether that is entirely true or not, what is known is that Dunbar has seen many historic battles and been a royal burgh during the course of its history.

 The family name of ‘Dunbar’ was carried by Gospatrick of Northumbria who played a pivotal role in the establishment of the settlement.
 The town quickly grew and prospered and shortly after 1370 it gained the titles of ‘royal burgh’ and ‘baronial burgh’.
 Unfortunately this did not mean that its growth would continue unhindered.
 The town was frequently razed to ashes, with only the castle withstanding these constant assaults.
 Eventually the castle also succumbed to attack in 1568, though foul play was suspected but never proven.
 This break through the local defenses caused panic amongst local villagers while the English and Scots fought over the rights to possess this favorable stronghold.